kovidgoyal/calibre/manual/faq.rst

 The local IP address is the IP address your computer is assigned on your home network.
 A quick Google search will tell you how to find out your local IP address.
-You can now browse your book collection and download books from calibre to your device to open with whatever ebook reading software you have on your android device.
+You can now browse your book collection and download books from calibre to your device to open with whatever e-book reading software you have on your android device.

 Calibre Companion and many reading apps support browsing the calibre library